Why archive

 The Twitch retention window in one paragraph

-- Most accounts have a 14-day past-broadcast window.
+- Affiliates: a 14-day past-broadcast window.

-- Partners, Affiliates, Turbo users, and Prime users usually have up to 60 days.
+- Partners, Turbo, Prime: up to 60 days.

 What you actually lose when a VOD expires

-- The full recording, from starting soon to sign-off.
+- The full recording, from "starting soon" to sign-off.

 - The chat replay, which is often the best part of a stream.